Halloween with Gestational Diabetes

-Make a coffee with whole, almond, soya or coconut milk, whip up plenty of fresh cream and add some of this pumpkin pie spice, along with some sweetener if you wish!
+Make a coffee with whole, almond, soy or coconut milk, whip up plenty of fresh cream and add some of this pumpkin pie spice, along with some sweetener if you wish!
 Yummy!

 Where are the sweet treats I hear you cry?!

-Fear not ladies, we have some sweet treats to get you through those Halloween parties and trick or treating knocks at the door if you can’t face having too many sweets in the house
+Fear not, I have some sweet treats to get you through those Halloween parties and trick or treating knocks at the door if you can’t face having too many sweets in the house.

 How awesome do these look?
 A GD UK Mums favourite snack adapted for Halloween fun!
-Apple and peanut butter 🙂 Use a Granny Smith apple for lower sugar content and choose a peanut or nut butter with less than 7g total carbs per 100g.
+Apple and peanut butter.
+Use a Granny Smith apple for lower sugar content and choose a peanut or nut butter with less than 7g total carbs per 100g.
 The teeth are sunflower seeds, but any seeds or nuts can be used to your liking.
-For more help with finding the better peanut butters, take a look at our nuts and peanut butter post.
-Once again another fabulous Halloween recipe from Fork & Beans
+For more help with finding the better peanut butter, take a look at the nuts and peanut butter post.